Tudor Moldoveanu

 OverviewAI-generated summary

-Tudor Moldoveanu's research focuses on understanding the molecular mechanisms that govern cell death, specifically the process of mitochondrial outer membrane permeabilization during apoptosis.
-As a Principal Investigator, he received $321,300 from the National Institute of General Medical Sciences (NIMH) for a project aimed at elucidating the structural basis of this critical cellular event.
+Tudor Moldoveanu's research focuses on understanding the structural mechanisms of mitochondrial outer membrane permeabilization during apoptosis, a process critical to programmed cell death.
+He has received funding from the National Institutes of Health (NIH) through the National Institute of General Medical Sciences for his work in this area.
+His federal grant, totaling $321,300, specifically aims to elucidate the structural basis of this cellular event.

 Metrics